-Demme Learning has created two Accelerated Individualized Mastery (AIM) programs to help students working behind their grade levels to master basic math facts.
+Demme Learning, the publisher of the popular, hands-on Math-U-See program, has created two Accelerated Individualized Mastery (AIM) programs to help students working below grade level master the math facts.
 AIM: Addition and Subtraction is for students ages eight and above, and AIM: Multiplication with a Bridge to Division is for ages ten and up.
-These programs are for students who were previously introduced to either addition and subtraction or multiplication, but who have not mastered their math facts.
+AIM uses the same teaching methods as does Math-U-See by incorporating manipulatives, activities, and interaction.
+The AIM programs are not intended to be used as the first introduction to basic computation skills.
+Rather, they are for students who were previously introduced to either addition and subtraction or multiplication, but who have not yet mastered their math facts.

 Each AIM program includes a resource guide, manipulatives (colored blocks), posters, Fact Check Cards, and access to a package of digital resources that are accessed online.
 The physical products come in a box that includes a card with a code to be used to get access to the online resources.
 You will need internet access on a regular basis to utilize the digital resources.
 (Access does not expire.)

-The digital resources include a few brief videos for parents that explain elements of the program, short video segments that teach the student the key concept for each lesson, printable pages (e.g., worksheets, games, instructions for activities, and assessments), solutions, and access to a worksheet generator.
+The digital resources include a few brief videos for parents that explain elements of the program, short videos that teach the student the key concept for each lesson, printable pages (e.g., worksheets, games, instructions for activities, and assessments), solutions, and access to a worksheet generator.
 Both the videos and the activities included within the digital resources are essential parts of the AIM programs.
-While you do not need to use all the activities, you should use many of them throughout each lesson.
+While you do not need to use all the activities, you should use many of them since they are a critical part of the review and practice in the programs, and they should be enjoyable for students.

-A set of 13 8.5 x 11” posters (printed on cardstock) is included in the box.
-You are directed to display the pertinent poster if there is one for a lesson.
+A set of thirteen 8.5 x 11” posters (printed on cardstock) is included in the box.
+You are directed to display the pertinent poster for a lesson if there is one.

 How It Works

 These instructional video segments are very different for the two programs.
 Those for the Addition and Subtraction program have been excerpted from the complete Math-U-See program.
 They are briefer than those for Multiplication, and they usually do not provide introductory comments or the context for the concepts being taught.
-(It is obvious that they are excerpts from lengthier presentations.)
-On the other hand, the videos for the Multiplication program were created specifically for that purpose.
+On the other hand, the videos for the Multiplication program were created specifically for the AIM program.
 They more fully explain the context and concept being taught in each lesson.

 Parents will then work with students through each lesson, following the four steps described below.
 Students might not watch the instructional videos at all if parents choose to present the lesson themselves.